sssmi/hello-world/README.md

 ## You have found my old username

-You can find my [active github accont from here](https://github.com/simeonkerkola/).
+You can find my active github accont from here: [https://github.com/simeonkerkola/](https://github.com/simeonkerkola/).

 *- Simeon Kerkola*